HEERA ALAYA

 Do you regret not doing anything when you were young?

-No, because if that was the case, I could have been in a different, worse place.
+No, because if that were the case, I could have been in a different, worse place.
 I believe god controls my life, and he knows which mistakes I am supposed to make and how I am supposed to go so I can be a better person.
 I am happy where I am, and I am happy I did what I did when I was younger.

 What would you like people to know about your courier job?

-How should people treat other people?
+How should people treat one another?

 I want people to have respect for each other.
 We don’t have that much time here [in life].
 My religion is respecting people, being kind, and doing the right thing.